 The Rectal Imaging Trial is an observational study being performed in collaboration with Prof Fergus Gleeson, Dr Jamie Franklin and Dr Mark Anderson in the Department of Radiology, Oxford University Hospitals NHS Trust, and Prof Julia Schnabel and Dr John Fenwick in the Engineering/Physics departments of the University of Oxford.
 It is funded by the Oxford Cancer Imaging Centre, of which Prof Sharma is a programme leader.
 The purpose of the trial is to discover patterns of blood flow and cancer metabolism that predict a patient’s response to chemo-radiotherapy to rectal cancer using a combination of perfusion CT, dynamic contrast enhanced MRI and dynamic FdG-PET.
 The trial has recruited 45 participants and aims to recruit a further 50 participants over the next 2 years.

 - Dr Rebecca Carter, Daphne Jackson Trust Fellow

 - Dr Thomas MacGregor, Clinical Research Fellow

 - Nigar Syed, Researcher

-Dr Sharma completed his medical training at the University of Cambridge, after which he undertook a research fellowship at the MRC Toxicology Unit at the University of Leicester leading to the award of Doctor of Philosophy.
+Ricky Sharma completed his medical training at the University of Cambridge, after which he undertook a research fellowship at the MRC Toxicology Unit at the University of Leicester leading to the award of Doctor of Philosophy.
 He trained in both Medical and Clinical Oncology at the University Hospitals of Leicester and the Royal Marsden Hospital, London.
-Dr Sharma is a Fellow of both the Royal College of Physicians and the Royal College of Radiologists.
+Prof Sharma is a Fellow of both the Royal College of Physicians and the Royal College of Radiologists.

 2009 HEFCE Clinical Senior Lecturer, University of Oxford